mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-studio-apis.md

 ## 1 Introduction

 This guide explains the APIs offered by Mendix Studio Pro so you can build better pluggable widgets.
 Specifically, you can use these APIs and modules to alter pluggable widgets' preview appearances while working in Studio Pro's Design mode.
-To learn about creating a custom preview in structure mode, add custom consistency checks, or conditionally hide widget properties, read the [Configuration Module API for Pluggable Widgets](/apidocs-mxsdk/apidocs/pluggable-widgets-config-api/).
+To learn about creating a custom preview in **Structure mode**, add custom consistency checks, or conditionally hide widget properties, read the [Configuration Module API for Pluggable Widgets](/apidocs-mxsdk/apidocs/pluggable-widgets-config-api/).

 Lastly, [Client APIs Available to Pluggable Widgets](/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis/) is meant for pluggable widget development once your app is running in the client.
 This guide's APIs are available in Mendix 8.0.0 and higher.